-Yoga should be a part of each school’s curriculum, starting right at the kindergarten level.
+Yoga should be introduced in every schools’ curriculum, starting right at the kindergarten level.
 A child is most impressionable at the tender age of 5 years.
 They will take instructions from parents and teachers without hesitation.
 To quote the Upanishad: “Children run after external pleasures and fall into the net of wide-spread death.”
 Then again there is another message from ancient sages to mankind: “O son of the immortal!
 Know yourself as the Infinite!
 Become the All.”
 If children are put through the routine of learning language, art, history, mathematics and science then why not the yoga that is so all-encompassing and a path to supreme bliss?

 Yoga, says Swami Sivananda, is a system of self-culture and practice for the harmonious development of body, mind and soul.
 It is a discipline and helps everyone to coordinate and control forces within the body.
 Yoga instils the discipline of mind, senses and physical body.
 This is particularly relevant considering that students, right from the KG level, are under immense pressure to perform.
 Yoga also brings perfection, calmness, equilibrium and peace.
 It gives increased energy that students need.
 Yoga has different pathways that lead to a holistic way of thought and life.

-Yoga shapes the body, the mind and thought process.
+Yoga should be introduced in schools to shape the body, the mind and thought process

 For instance, karma yoga is about selfless service to humanity.
 Bhakti yoga teaches about the spiritual aspect of a man’s persona and the need for a connect with the Supreme self.
 It teaches about selfless love, truth and patience.
 Then there is Raja yoga that dwells on mind and control, to be very brief.
 Regular practice of yoga right from a tender age brings about better internal balance and keeps internal energy channels free.
 Yoga improves health as well as immunity.
 Yoga is also about the conscious and subconscious control of the mind that helps in resistance to disease, glandular health, toxin removal and healing processes.
 Healthy thought in a healthy mind in a healthy body for life is what yoga endows on the child, a gift priceless beyond education.
 If your child’s school does not have yoga in its curriculum you, as a parent, can get them started on the easy yoga path.